#RiskyBusiness Coal Finance Campaign

 Whitehaven Coal has just blown $6.5 billion dollars buying two massive BHP coal mines in Queensland’s Bowen Basin - the Blackwater and Daunia mines.
 This has left Whitehaven Coal in a lot of debt and no spare cash to pursue their six proposed new coal projects.

-Whitehaven Coal are currently seeking joint venture partners (JVPs) for the Blackwater coal mine.
-A JVP is a company that buys a minority stake in a particular project.
-JVPs are useful to Whitehaven because they provide either or both a cash injection for the company and sometimes a guaranteed seller for the coal.
-They're reaching out to a range of steel producing companies that might see benefit in guaranteeing their supply of metallurgical coal in Australia by taking on a 20% stake in the mines.
-This would lessen the financial burden of the debt Whitehaven have taken on to acquire this mine and guarantee a market for their coal.
+Whitehaven is reaching out to a range of steel producing companies that might see benefit in guaranteeing their supply of metallurgical coal in Australia by taking on a stake in the mines - with indications that the company might pursue similar partnerships in relation to the Daunia coal mine they acquired from BHP.
+This would reduce the financial burden of the debt Whitehaven have taken on to acquire this mine and guarantee a market for their coal.

 From Japan: Itochu (a commodities trading company), JFE Steel or Nippon Steel (both steel companies!)